North American Free Trade Agreement Treaty Signing – October 1992

 Mexican President Carlos Salinas de Gortari, US President George H. W. Bush, and Canadian Prime Minister Brian Mulroney standing behind respective representatives Jaime Serra Puche, Carla Hills, and Michael Wilson

-The Robert A. Mosbacher Sr. Internships in International Trade offer Bush School students access to summer internships in some of the world’s most influential international trade work settings.
+The Mosbacher Institute’s International Trade Internship Program enables Bush School students to access summer internships in some of the world’s most influential international trade work settings.
 Through this program, students will gain real-world experience and skills that will make them internationally competitive for future careers in trade policy.
 They will build their knowledge of key and complex aspects of the international trade system, such as formulation of trade rules; financing, regulatory, and enforcement mechanisms; negotiation and accession processes; and dispute resolution tools.

 Another major goal of the program is to build the students’ skills in job search, financial management, and networking in the international context.
 With the support of the Institute, students will be expected to secure their internships, plan and oversee the disbursement of their internship funds, and deliver high-quality outputs from their internship experiences.